nvdv/vprof/README.md

 vprof is a Python package providing rich and interactive visualizations for various Python program characteristics such as running time and memory usage.
-It supports Python 2.7, Python 3.x and distributed under BSD license.
+It supports Python 2.7, Python 3.4, Python 3.5 and distributed under BSD license.

 The project is in active development and some of it's features might not work as expected.